hawkinsw/CS5138/syllabus.md

 864-386-2286

 I am a geek.
 I love computers and puns, not necessarily in that order.
 I have a silly sense of humor.
 I am from Cincinnati and have lived in South Carolina; Washington, DC; Virginia; Illinois, and Toronto.
 I have traveled for work to three continents.
 I am a sucker for soft pretzels, big salads, coffee and wraps.
+My favorite restaurant is Lebos (after Chilis, of course).

 I love Mercedes AMGs and I just bought my dream car, a Toyota Camry hybrid.
 Before the start of the semester I bought an aquarium.
-I enjoy baking -- pretty much anything, especially if it contains vanilla extract and/or cinnamon.
+I enjoy baking -- pretty much anything, but I just made bagels for the first time in my life.
+The only show I have ever watched on Netflix is Seinfeld.
+For real.

 I also love reading.
 I like non-fiction more than I like fiction but my favorite writer of all time is David Foster Wallace.
-I read the Wall Street Journal in print every day.
+I read the Wall Street Journal in print every day and cannot live without my Kindle.

+My favorite artist is Andy Warhol and my favorite architect is Frank Lloyd Wright.

 Of course, I love sports, too!
-My favorite basketball team is the Phoenix Suns.
+My favorite basketball team is the Sacramento Kings (as of only a few weeks ago!).
 My favorite hockey team is the Washington Capitals.
-I don't follow the NFL too much but I do root for the Washington Football Team.
-My favorite F1 driver is Fernando Alonso and my favorite NASCAR driver is Michael McDowell.
+My favorite F1 driver is Fernando Alonso and my favorite NASCAR driver is Ross Chastain.
 Sports are better on radio than they are on TV.

 In high school I was a golfer and a basketball player.
 In college I got in to running and cycling.
-I have finished several half marathons, marathons and one half Ironman.
-I am currently training to be fit enough to introduce a class of approximately 80 bright, eager students to programming in C++.
+I think that I am going to start doing CrossFit.

 And, crosswords!

 ### Teaching Assistant
 TBD

-## Office Hours
+## Our Hours
 ### Scheduled
-TBD

-820D Old Chemistry
+M/W/F

+12:00pm - 1:00pm

+804B Rhodes

+There *is* an online option for the Our Hours -- see the course's Canvas page.

 ### Impromptu